sakan811/Find-Osaka-Average-Hotel-Price/README.md

-# Find the Hotel's Average Room Price in Osaka
+# Find the Hotels Average Room Price in Osaka

 Showcase **visualizations** about the hotel's **Average Room Price** in **Osaka**.